-The right subject to study, the right school, the right career, the right job, right person for the job, the right product, the right strategy.
+The right subject to study, the right school, the right career, the right job, the right person for the job, the right product, the right strategy.
 The One.

 Why?
 It stops you looking for anything greater and blinds you to other possibilities.

-So even if you think your work, business, relationship, strategy or life is ticking along very nicely now, and you don't feel stuck or limited by anything, ask “If I didn't do it this way, what other ways could I do it?”
+So even if you think your work, business, relationship, strategy or life is working very nicely right now, and you don't feel stuck or limited by anything, ask “If I didn't do it this way, what other ways could I do it?”

 This is an invitation for greater awareness.
 Especially if you're in the business of change.
 Questioning the people and strategies you think are the answer, can make you an industry leader and innovator.